schemaspy/schemaspy/docs/source/configuration/commandline.rst

     Exclude column(s), regular expression to exclude column(s) from diagrams, defaults to nothing.
 [-x excludeIndirectColumnsRegex]
     Exclude column(s) from diagrams where column(s) aren't directly referenced by focal table, defaults to nothing.
+[-vizjs]
+    Use embedded viz.js instead of Graphviz.
+Useful when graphviz isn't installed.
+Memory is set to 64 MB, if you receive ther error "Cannot enlarge memory arrays" please report this to us.